Eye and Pregnancy: Vision Problem in Pregnancy

 Regular monitoring of preexisting eye diseases is crucial during pregnancy because the physiological changes in the body worsen the preexisting diseases.
 Diabetic retinopathy is a rare but severe ocular disease that may happen due to chronic or gestational diabetes.

-Visit your eye doctors if you notice any of these symptoms.
+Visit your eye doctor if you notice any of these symptoms.
 Pregnancy-induced diabetes gets severe in pregnancy but disappears after childbirth.

 In some diabetics on oral insulin, injectable insulin may need to start to control diabetes, if your doctor recommends doing so.